-- 7.2.1 The Authority seeks to ensure that it grants only those applications which satisfy the relevant licensing objectives and that the Police have the necessary information on which to base any Representation they may wish to make to the Authority.
-This is because the holder of a Personal Licence should be a person who is not only properly qualified but someone who will contribute to crime prevention. - 7.2.2 An application for a personal licence is made by an individual to the Licensing Authority for the area in which the applicant is normally lives.
+- 7.2.1 The Authority seeks to ensure that it grants only those applications which satisfy the relevant licensing objectives and that the Police have the necessary information on which to base any Representation they may wish to make to the Authority, if applicable.
+This is because the holder of a Personal Licence should be a person who is not only properly gualified but someone who will contribute to crime prevention. - 7.2.2 An application for a personal licence is made by an individual to the Licensing Authority for the area in which the applicant normally lives.
 Thereafter, this Licensing Authority becomes the "Relevant Licensing Authority" for that licence, even though the licence holder may move out of the area or gain employment elsewhere.
-Licence holders will need to return to their "Relevant Licensing Authority" to renew their personal licence after the 10 year period. - 7.2.3 The Licensing Authority will grant a personal licence if it appears that: - the applicant is over 18; - the applicant possesses a relevant licensing qualification; - the applicant has not forfeited a personal licence in the previous five years beginning with the day the application was made; - the applicant has not been convicted of any relevant offence as defined in the Act; - the appropriate fee has been paid. - 7.2.4 Where you have relevant unspent convictions we will supply a copy of your application to the Thames Valley Police.
-The police can object to the application on crime prevention grounds, and they will serve you a notice if they want to object.
-You are entitled to a hearing before the Licensing Sub-Committee where you can bring with you evidence to support your application. - 7.2.5 If your application is refused, you will be entitled to appeal to the Magistrates' Court against the decision.
-If your application is granted despite a police representation, the Chief Officer of Police is entitled to appeal against the Licensing Authority's determination.
-We will therefore record full reasons for any decision that they make. - 7.2.6 Once you are a personal licence holder you have a duty to notify the Licensing Authority that granted your licence of any changes to your personal details i.e. change of address or name.
-If you are charged with any relevant offence you have a duty to inform the court that you hold a personal licence.
-You must notify us if you lose your licence or if it is stolen. - 7.2.7 The Authority acknowledges that the Government has determined that any Personal Licence due to expire after 1st April 2015 will not require renewing. - 7.2.8 An individual who wishes to be a designated premises supervisor (DPS) will need to obtain a personal licence.
+Licence holders must notify their 'Relevant Licensing Authority' when they move address. - 7.2.3 The Licensing Authority will grant a personal licence if it appears that: - the applicant is over 18; - the applicant possesses a relevant licensing qualification; - the applicant has not forfeited a personal licence in the previous five years beginning with the day the application was made; - the applicant has not been convicted of any relevant offence as defined in the Act; - the appropriate fee has been paid. - 7.2.4 Where an applicant has a relevant unspent conviction we will supply a copy of the application to Thames Valley Police.
+The police can object to the application on crime prevention grounds, and they will serve a notice if they want to object.

+The applicant is entitled to a hearing before the Licensing Sub-Committee where the applicant can bring evidence to support the application.

+- 7.2.5 If an application is refused, the applicant will be entitled to appeal to the Magistrates' Court against the decision.
+If the application is granted despite a police representation, the Chief Officer of Police is entitled to appeal against the Licensing Authority's determination.
+We will therefore record full reasons for any decision that they make. - 7.2.6 A Personal licence holder has a duty to notify the Licensing Authority that granted the licence of any changes to their personal details i.e. change of address or name.
+If they are charged with any relevant offence they have a duty to inform the court that they hold a personal licence.
+They must notify us if they lose their licence or if it is stolen. - 7.2.7 The Authority acknowledges that the Government has determined that any Personal Licence due to expire after 1st April 2015 will not require renewing. - 7.2.8 An individual who wishes to be a designated premises supervisor (DPS) will need to obtain a personal licence.
 This gives the individual the ability to authorise the sale of alcohol in accordance with the terms of the premises licence. - 7.2.9 The police may object to a DPS where, in exceptional circumstances, they believe that the appointment would undermine the "crime prevention" objective.
 Where the police object we must arrange for a hearing to consider the application.
 Either party then has a further right of appeal at the Magistrates' Court if they disagree with the determination of the Licensing Casework Sub-Committee.